Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship

 Narcissistic Co-Dependence in the Teacher-Student Relationship: Avoidance

 One of our hidden gems of QiGong Masters here in the United States practices in Danbury, Connecticut.
 If you ever have the opportunity to experience one of his Six-Day Qi Healer Intensives, I encourage you to do so.
 Grandmaster Tzu Kuo Shih is very skillful in demolishing the narcissistic co-dependence that his students try to create.
-One of the ways he does this, is to make sure he never shows how far his spiritual development has taken him.
-In fact, he teaches his students to never show a student all of your colors.
-By showing all your colors, you would be showing-off and creating a situation that they may feel inferior.
+One of the ways he does this is to make sure he never shows how far his spiritual development has taken him.
+In fact, he teaches his students never to show a student all of their colors.
+By showing all your colors, you would be showing off and creating a situation in which they may feel inferior.
 Who or what (besides the ego) benefits from this?
 If there is a need for your students to respect you as a teacher, you offer enough for them to evaluate your work accurately, nothing more.
 I think we can all agree that hierarchical relationships rarely create positive environments for people to grow and prosper.
-Respect is necessary, being put on a pedestal is not necessary or productive.
+Respect is necessary; being put on a pedestal is not necessary or productive.

 Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship - Providence Holistic Counseling Services - spiritual narcissism woman hair